amitabhadey/amitabhadey/README.md

+Hi, I’m Amit.
+I’m a programmer, a writer, and an avid consumer of pop-culture.
+I love learning about the complexities of the world and turning them into simple words.
+📫 You can reach me at: www.amitabhadey.com

 ## Table of Programming Contents -
 | Name | Publishing Date | Categories | Links |
 | --- | --- | --- | --- |
 | Python OOP Data Encapsulation | Jul 23, 2020 | Programming | https://www.youtube.com/watch?v=-ydN_IvutTE |